encse/adventofcode/README.md

    <a href="https://adventofcode.com"><img src="2024/calendar.svg" width="80%" /></a>

    I'm making a [website](https://aoc.csokavar.hu) out of this.

    A lot of effort goes into my solutions spending time on presenting things in an easy to understand and elegant way.
-In other words, the solutions are not the most effective or shortest, but hopefully more readable.
+The solutions might not be the most effective or shortest, but hopefully more readable.

    The framework I'm using is freely available and it's pretty streamlined by now.
 You can start with the https://github.com/encse/adventofcode-template repository.